zibneuro/cortexinsilico/README.md

 (in the same directory).

-In the SUBCUBE mode, the tool creates a *features.csv* file by extracting a sucube from the complete model.
+In the SUBCUBE mode, the tool creates a *features.csv* file by extracting a subset of neurons from the complete model.

 Usage:
 ```
 ./networkSimulator SYNAPSE <synapseSpecFile>
 ./networkSimulator SUBCUBE <voxelSpecFile>
 ```
-- The *synapseSpecFile* contains the theta parameters for Peters' rule.
+- The *synapseSpecFile* contains the theta parameters for Peters' rule and the outmode mode.
-- The *voxelSpecFile* contains the model data directory and the origin and size of the subcube to be extracted from the model data.
+- The *voxelSpecFile* contains the model data directory and specifications of the neuron subset.

+For detailed instructions, refer to the PDF manual of the latest release (see *Releases* Tab on the github repository page).

-Note that in order to extract subcubes from the model, you need to download the original model data from the ZIB website:
+Note that in order to extract subsets from the model, you need to download the original model data from the ZIB website:

 1) [Download the model data](https://visual.zib.de/2018/IXDtH2G8/)